-Major, Memorable, or Significant Events and Changes in 2012 (In No Particular Order)
+Major, Memorable, or Significant Events/Changes in 2012 (In no particular order)

-My sweet daughter, Molly, was born (OK, so maybe this one was the best thing that happened this year).
+My sweet daughter, Molly, was born (ok, so maybe this one is the best part of the year).

 In February, I launched Kim’s Counseling Corner.

-Can you believe this blog is still less than a year old?
+Can you believe this blog is still less than A year old?
 I started the blog as a way to talk about my passion, and that’s what I did.
-It has opened many doors and introduced me to some wonderful people in the blogging and counseling worlds.
+It has come to open many doors and introduce me to some wonderful people in the blogging and counseling worlds.
 I honestly did not expect the response I have received.
-I look forward to continued growth, but mostly I look forward to continued blogging about what I love!
+I look forward to continued growth, but overall being able to continue blogging about what I love!

 After many years of working with the same company, where I learned and grew so much, I decided it was time for change.
-I can now focus more on my family while taking the next step professionally.
-I am thankful to have met an amazing group of therapists and to be building my practice alongside them.
+I can now focus more on my family, as well as take the next step professionally.
+I am thankful to have met an amazing group of therapists and build my practice along side them.

 I became a Licensed Professional Counselor Supervisor (LPC-S).

-To be an LPC-S, an LPC must have a certain number of years of experience and complete forty hours of training (think classroom lecture style).
-As an LPC-S, I am approved by the great state of Texas to supervise new LPC interns as they start their careers.
+To be an LPC-S, an LPC must have a certain number of years of experience and complete 40 hours of training (think class room lecture style).
+As an LPC-S, I am approved by the great state of Texas to supervise new LPC interns as they start their career.
 I wanted to do this because it’s important for me to give back to the field and share what I have learned.
-In addition, there are a few supervisors who are also play therapists, so interns interested in learning this style of therapy have one more option for supervision out there.
+In addition, there are few supervisors who are also play therapists, so interns interested in learning this style of therapy have one more option for supervision out there.

-Now he’s about to turn two.
-I am in awe of how fast time flies when you are having fun (or changing diapers, calming tantrums, reading books, giving baths, preparing meals, kissing hurts, and rocking to sleep).
-He is already so funny, sensitive, intelligent, strong, and adventurous.
-I am blessed to be his mommy.
+Now, already about to turn 2, I am in awe of how fast time flies when you are having fun (or changing diapers, calming tantrums, reading books, giving baths, preparing meals, kissing “hurts” and rocking to sleep).
+He is already so funny, sensitive, intelligent, strong, and adventurous and I am blessed to be his mommy.

-I can’t tell you what an honor it is to get a nod from Ms. Lowenstein.
-She chose my site as her favorite website for 2012.
-I still have a hard time believing my blog is that great, but it sure is a confidence booster and has encouraged me to keep blogging, even when time is tight!
+I can’t tell you how much an honor it is to get a nod from Ms. Lowenstein.
+She chose me as her favorite website for 2012.
+I still have a hard time believing my blog is that great, but it sure is a confidence booster and has encouraged me to keep on blogging, even when time is tight!

-It’s impossible to know what really awaits us in the new year, but we can set realistic goals and look forward to new challenges and blessings.
-Here are some of my goals for the coming year:
+It’s impossible for us to know what really awaits us in the new year, but we can at least realistic goals and look forward to new challenges and blessings.